Betaglutamate/Bioreactor/README.md

     python run.py
 5. you will be asked for the location of your files.
 You can copy and paste the folder directory path into python.
 6. the program will now execute
-7. Your files will now be generated in the same directory.
+7. Your files will be generated in the same directory.